New Bus Regulations Make it Easier to Shut Down Carriers

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jan 24, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jan 24, 2014 in Truck Accidents

 Some Waterbury residents may not know about the massive crackdown on the bus carrier industry in the last few years, an initiative that started with the federal government.
 A number of high profile and truly tragic bus accidents (coupled with the fact that industry was poorly regulated) sparked the crackdown, and some new rules that were recently passed will only further increase the regulation of this questionable industry.